We’re officially in the second half of the year, and this means that Inktober is coming up!

 Don't worry if you can't find someone to take on the challenge with you — the Inktober hashtag shows many other artists who have committed to seeing the challenge through, and following along with them is another way to boost your morale.

-Just like last year, we’re currently working on our own prompts for the upcoming Inktober.
-We’re also inviting 31 artists once again to submit a piece of artwork for each day’s prompt, which we will post all throughout Inktober itself on our Instagram profile.
+Feel free to save it, share it, or even use it as your desktop wallpaper as a reminder.
+We’ve also invited 31 artists once again to submit a piece of artwork for each day’s prompt, which we will post all throughout Inktober itself on our Instagram.

-For now, we have great news: you can pick up a Mossery Sketchbook (both Mixed Media and Watercolour) for 15% off using the code INKTOBER15!
+For now, we have great news: you can pick up a Mossery Sketchbook (both Mixed Media, Watercolour, and 100% Cotton) for 15% off using the code INKTOBER15!

 It goes without saying, but we can't wait to see everyone's works!
 Here's to improving our skills and learning together.